Background pattern

 Insomnia, dizziness, drowsiness, headache, diarrhea, feeling unwell, dry mouth, ejaculation problems, and fatigue.

-• Sore throat, cold (of the chest), runny nose
+• Sore throat, chest cold, runny nose

-• Loss of appetite, increased appetite,
+• Lack of appetite, increased appetite,

 • Visual disturbances,